prtkgpt/questdb.io/docs/api/rest.md

 [using the Web Console](guide/web-console.md).

 :::tip
-Other machines on your network can access the console and the HTTP API on `http://IP_OF_THE_HOST_MACHINE:9000`
+Other machines on your network can access the console and the REST API on `http://IP_OF_THE_HOST_MACHINE:9000`
 :::